jfrog/jfrog-cli/README.md

 and has a dedicated set of commands for each product.
 To learn how to use JFrog CLI, please visit the [JFrog CLI User Guide](https://www.jfrog.com/confluence/display/CLI/Welcome+to+JFrog+CLI).

+# Release Notes
+The release are available on [Bintray](https://bintray.com/jfrog/jfrog-cli-go/jfrog-cli-linux-amd64#release).